-Onondaga County has a staff of Specialists in advanced life New York State certified fire support (ALS) can provide investigators, available upon emergency care in the field under direct physician Approximately 200 fire supervision through the investigations are conducted each year.
+Onondaga County has a staff of New York State certified fire investigators, available upon request to any fire department.
+Between 100 to 200 fire investigations are conducted each year.

-Those determined to be incendiary are pursued by a police agency and the district attorney's office.
+Fires determined to be incendiary (intentional) are pursued by a police agency and the district attorney's office.
 In the case of juvenile fire setters, a joint city/county program is funded through the fire coordinator's office to provide intervention services.
 Access to the program is through the Volunteer Center Helpline.

-The county's Hazardous Materials Response Group is a cooperative effort among six fire departments. the county health department and the office of emergency management.
-It is directed by deputy fire coordinators and provides technicians trained to remove hazardous materials or otherwise protect against them.
-The team is available upon the local fire request of department.
+The county's Hazardous Materials Response Group is a cooperative effort among six fire departments, the county health department and the office of emergency management.
+It is directed by two deputy fire coordinators and provides technicians trained to remove hazardous materials or otherwise protect against them.
+The team is available upon request of the local fire department.